Sign-up for Our Newsletter!

 1. How long you've each had the opportunity to process the idea of terminating the marriage

-It's common for one party to have significantly more time to contemplate the end of a marriage than the other party.
+It’s common for one party to have significantly more time to contemplate the end of a marriage than the other party.
 Usually, the party who asks for the divorce has had time to process the implications.
-If one party is just now realizing the marriage is over or still has hope that it's not, the mediation will take longer.
-That's because the parties are using the time to process the divorce rather than resolve the issues that need to be settled.
+If one party is just now realizing the marriage is over or still has hope that it’s not, the mediation will take longer.
+That’s because the parties are using the time to process the divorce rather than resolve the issues that need to be settled.
+Addressing these emotional barriers is crucial for moving forward toward a healthier and more productive future.

 If you are having a hard time processing the emotional aspects of your divorce and still want to move forward with mediation in a productive way, consider engaging in some professional support.
 Counseling is a good way to process the past while a Divorce Coach can help you focus on creating a future that you’re excited about.